 - Where a client assesses a role and applies the status determination to a number of contractors.

 However, employment status lawyers have noted that, in the context of a contractor facing an inquiry, reasonable care would constitute:

-- Acquiring independent legal advice; and
+- Acquiring expert advice; and

 - Making a full assessment on an individual basis.

 Though applied to a different context, this would mean that clients conducting blanket status assessments would have failed to have taken reasonable care, on the basis that they failed to assess contractors individually.